• Global Maritime Jurisdictions: Unveiling Excellence - Mauritius Edition

 Key Features and Benefits of Vessel Registration in Mauritius:

-• Strategic geographic location: particularly for Africa and Asia.
+• Strategic geographic location and time zone for conducting business, particularly with Africa and Asia.

-• Foreign entities permitted: non-Mauritian companies are permitted to own Mauritian registered vessels.
+• Foreign Maritime entities are permitted to own Mauritian registered vessels.

-• Banking facilities and financing: provided by both local and international banks in Mauritius.
+• Banking facilities and financing are provided by both local and international banks in Mauritius.

 • Favourable tax system: